ku-cms/TrackerDAQ/README.md

 Commands should be run on the kucms linux machine.

-This is the latest setup (from 2024) for an RD53B SCC (CROCv1) with optical readout using an optical FMC and a port card.
+This is the latest setup (from March 2024) for an RD53B SCC (CROCv1) with optical readout using an optical FMC and a port card.
-We are using Ph2_ACF v4-13 and FC7 FW v4.5 for RD53B CROCv1 SCC.
+We are using Ph2_ACF v4-22 and FC7 FW v4.8 for RD53B CROCv1 SCC optical readout, with the optical FMC in position L8 on the FC7 (the FMC position on the left).

 Based on the port card slot (J2, J3, and J4) and the supported e-link types (1, 1K, 5, and 5K), you need to:
 - Use the correct hardware connections: make sure that the VTRX+ and e-link are connected to the correct locations.